-- Move the plug to the mid-position to open the valve. - Observe the maximum permissible pressure for both the valve and plant.
+- Retract the plug stem to open the valve. - Observe the maximum permissible pressure for both the valve and plant.

 6 Start-up

 The work described in this section is only to be performed by personnel appropriately qualified to carry out such tasks.